Digital-Business-Council/Billing-Business-Process/docs/eInvoicing/eInvoicingProfiles.md

 ## 8.4 Response Document Schema

-In an eInvoicing environment it is not uncommon for the recipient (either the Buyer or Supplier) to acknowledge the receipt of an eInvoice with a Response Document.
+In an eInvoicing environment it is not uncommon for the recipient to acknowledge the receipt of an eInvoice with a Response Document.
+Recipients will typically be the Buyer (for Invoices and Credit Notes) or the Supplier (for Recipient Created Tax Invoices).
 This Response may also be used to specify the status of the transaction.

 Using Responses is an opt-in system.
 Sending Response documents is at the discretion of the eInvoice recipient (typically the Buyer).
 Whether a Response Document is returned is based on the Invoice sender’s (typically the Supplier’s) registered capability to support that Service (see Section 10).